MetaBorgCube/ScribbleX/lang.scribblex/examples/csb/README.md

 Follow these steps to compile the protocol:
 1. Generate the Idris interfaces for each of the actors
 2. `make`

+### 1. Generating the Idris interfaces for each of the actors

 To generate the interfaces for each of the actors, follow the steps below:
 - Open Spoofax